Persian cat: Modern Persian (peke-face and ultra-typing)

 While the looks of the Persians changed, the Persian Breed Council's standard for the Persians remained the same.
 The Persian breed standard is, by its nature, somewhat open-ended and focused on a rounded head, large, wide-spaced round eyes with the top of the nose in alignment with the bottom of the eyes.
 The standard calls for a short, cobby body with short, well-boned legs, a broad chest, and a round appearance, everything about the ideal Persian cat being "round".
 It was not until the late 1980s that standards were changed to limit the development of the extreme appearance.
 In 2004, the statement that muzzles should not be overly pronounced was added to the breed standard.
 The standards were altered yet again in 2007, this time to reflect the flat face, and it now states that the forehead, nose, and chin should be in vertical alignment.

 In the UK, the standard was changed by the Governing Council of the Cat Fancy (GCCF) in the 1990s to disqualify Persians with the "upper edge of the nose leather above the lower edge of the eye" from Certificates or First Prizes in Kitten Open Classes.

 While ultra-typed cats do better in the show ring, the public seems to prefer the less extreme, older "doll-face" types.

 Variants

 Himalayan

 The Himalayan or Colourpoint Longhair was created by crossing the Persian with the Siamese.
-This crossing also introduced the chocolate and lilac colours into solid colored Persians.
+This crossing also introduced the chocolate and lilac colours into full-coloured Persians.